Cold, damp spring depresses SABMiller's lager sales

-BRUSSELS Cool weather in Europe and the United States depressed lager sales at SABMiller SAB.L, the world's second-largest beermaker, in the April-June period, sending its share down 4 percent.
+BRUSSELS SABMiller SAB.L, the world's second-largest beermaker, suffered a decline in lager sales in the April-June period due to cold and damp spring weather in Europe and a cooler build-up to summer in the United States.

-The company, which derives two-thirds of its sales from emerging markets, said lager volumes declined by 1 percent versus market expectations for a 2 percent increase, although revenues rose 2 percent on a like-for-like basis.
+The company, which derives two-thirds of its sales from emerging markets, said its lager volumes declined by 1 percent, although revenue increased by 2 percent on a like-for-like basis.

-SABMiller shares were down 4 percent at 1306 GMT, making them among the worst performers in the FTSEurofirst 300 index .FTEU3 of leading European shares. .

-However, they are still the best performing shares of the top brewers in the year to date, up 10.2 percent against a 4.5 percent gain of the STOXX 600 European food and beverage index .SX3P.

 Chief Executive Alan Clark said while first quarter revenue growth was held back by the weather this was offset by continued growth in Latin America and Africa.